All blog posts

 ·

 The best time to start a homestead was ten years ago, the next best time is now.
 This is what I would focus on if I were wondering how to start a homestead now.
-Animals for food and fertility Look at what resources are around you and find the right animal to make the most of what is growing where you live.
-If you’re starting with lots of pasture, cows and sheep are good choices.
-If you’re in a small…
+How to start a homestead: Animals for food and fertility Look at what resources are around you and find the right animal to make the most of what is growing where you live.
+If you’re starting with lots of pasture, cows and sheep are good choices.…

 • Pickled Garlic Scapes